-A second national study, published in 2020, reviewed the FEMA-funded buyouts and their impacts related to racial inequities and discovered that "statistical analyses indicate that net of local flood damage, population, and incomes, the program disproportionately targets whiter counties and neighborhoods, especially in more urbanized areas where the program now concentrates" (post-Sandy buyouts are an exception to this trend).
-The report continued, "[buyouts] are inherently a racialized process because residential properties, the ultimate target of the program, are socialized assets, embedded in neighborhoods that have long been segregated and unequally served by government programs, especially in urban areas."30
+A second national study, published in 2020, reviewed the FEMA-funded buyouts and their impacts related to racial inequities and discovered that "statistical analyses indicate that net of local flood Climate gentrification refers to the redevelopment of neighborhoods that are less susceptible to climate hazards such as flooding and the corresponding displacement of longtime, often low-income residents on account of rising property values.

+damage, population, and incomes, the program disproportionately targets whiter counties and neighborhoods, especially in more urbanized areas where the program now concentrates" (post-Sandy buyouts are an exception to this trend).
+The report continued, "[buyouts] are inherently a racialized process because residential properties, the ultimate target of the program, are socialized assets, embedded in neighborhoods that have long been segregated and unequally served by government programs, especially in urban areas."